EuroPython/website/data/pages-content/sprints.md

 ## Organising a Sprint

-**Sprint rooms**: 10 [small rooms, max 24 people each](https://drive.google.com/file/d/1J2ffugSUZcx4oZO6LGMsUjPL1Z2ZrWw1/view?usp=sharing) and 1 [medium room, max 48 people each](https://drive.google.com/file/d/1iVOMcF5IxSGH4TgpDoby1bEQDBMLWhhP/view?usp=sharing), on the 1st floor of the Rajska Building (RB) of VŠE.
+**Sprint rooms**: we will have 11 rooms in total for the sprints, all of which are on the 1st floor of the Rajska Building (RB) of VŠE.
 Check out the [rooms layout](https://drive.google.com/file/d/1N2Q_jB3j4LRXS15WJI2STlXvBkGABbgC/view?usp=sharing) for details.
+The rooms 103-107 and 111-116 each has the capacity of 24 and looks like [this (img)](https://drive.google.com/file/d/1J2ffugSUZcx4oZO6LGMsUjPL1Z2ZrWw1/view?usp=sharing).
+The room 109 has the capacity of 48 and looks like [this (img)](https://drive.google.com/file/d/1iVOMcF5IxSGH4TgpDoby1bEQDBMLWhhP/view?usp=sharing).

+**Note**: As each room might have the capacity to host multiple sprints, it is recommended that sprint organisers prioritise proposing their sprints in already designated rooms that have sufficient space to accommodate the expected number of participants.

 - RB 103; capacity 24
 - RB 104; capacity 24